protocol/research-website/content/posts/202005-resnetlab-ndn/index.md

 **Q: How can you revoke a CID from the IPFS network?**

 A: The CID as such is permanent and cannot be “undone” as it’s the hash of a particular piece of content (see comment on “Permanent Web” above).
-A user that does not want to provide access to some content anymore can simply stop “providing” that content, or in other words, stop publishing the corresponding provider record(s).
+A user that no longer wishes to provide access to some content can simply stop “providing” that content, or in other words, stop publishing the corresponding provider record(s).
 This, however, does not mean that the content disappears from the network, as other peers that have retrieved the content might still have it in their cache and provide it.

 IPFS implements the concept of “denylists”.
 Every node can have its own denylist and check it before it makes its forwarding decisions.
 A node can also adopt the denylist of other peers or organisations - see more discussion on this below.